nickalreadyinuse/alpinefaction/README.md

 About
 -----
-Alpine Faction is a patch/modification for the 2001 FPS game Red Faction.
+Alpine Faction is a patch/modification for the 2001 FPS game Red Faction which resolves numerous bugs in the original game while also providing a plethora of new and improved features for singleplayer, multiplayer, and level/mod development.
 While Alpine Faction is not a source port, its goals and features are similar to what you might expect from one.

 Alpine Faction is a fork of and uses Rafalh's incredible <a href="https://github.com/rafalh/dashfaction">Dash Faction</a> project as its foundation.

 Alpine Faction project goals:
-* Fix bugs in the original game
+* Fix bugs and security vulnerabilities in the original game
-* Resolve security vulnerabilites
 * Improve compatibility with modern hardware and operating systems
-* Modernize the Red Faction experience by adding features expected in modern games
+* Modernize the Red Faction experience by adding features typically expected in modern games
 * Enhance engine performance and graphical quality
-* Restore cut functionality from the original game
+* Restore valuable functionality that was cut from the original game
 * Empower players with extensive control over their gameplay experience
 * Offer server operators enhanced flexibility to customize their servers as desired
-* Equip level and mod designers with a robust set of tools to create awesome stuff
+* Equip level and mod designers with a robust set of tools so they can create awesome stuff

 Alpine Faction requires:
 * Windows 7 or newer (or you can use Wine)